NikhilMM89/CodeBuild/README.md

 - terraform_workflow.yaml which observes the changes in ./terraform folder and makes the changes to infrastructure
 - deploy_workflow.yaml which observes changes in ./src folder and builds the image pushes to ECR repo and deploy to ECS cluster.

-Terraform commands when Manual run locally
+Terraform commands on Manual run locally

 1.terraform init